teaching-on-testbeds/repro-DNS/README.md

 #### Instructions measurement experiment - NRDelegation mitigation

-This experiment follows the instructions from the E1 experiment, but uses a Bind 9.16.33 resolver, which is non-vulnerable to both NXNSAttack and NRDelegation attack, instead of a Bind 9.16.6 resolver.
+This experiment follows the instructions from the previous experiments, but uses a Bind 9.16.33 resolver, which is non-vulnerable to both NXNSAttack and NRDelegation attack.

-To change the Bind version run
+To change the Bind version, run
 ```bash
 cd /env/bind9_16_33
 make install
 ```
-to configure the resolver to use Bind 9.16.2
+to configure the resolver to use Bind 9.16.33.

 Turn on the resolver with the Valgrind tool, run
 ```bash